Associate Professor, Center for RNA Molecular Biology (Faculty since inception; joined Case Western Reserve University in 1991)

 Laboratory Phone: 216-368-0278

-Mitochondrial gene expression in Physarum polycephalum is highly unusual (most would say bizarre).
-Mitochondrial RNAs are not exact copies of the DNA from which they are transcribed, but instead require the specific insertion of over a thousand 'extra' nucleotides (and occasional base changes and deletions) to create functional RNAs.
-The goal of our research is the elucidation, at the molecular level, of the mechanisms of RNA editing in this unique model system.
 We have found that the insertion of non-encoded nucleotides occurs co-transcriptionally.
 Our data suggest that the inserted nucleotides may be added by the mitochondrial RNA polymerase itself, but one or more other proteins are also required for this process.
 We have isolated mitochondrial fractions that are highly enriched in transcription/editing complexes via affinity selection and have identified all of their component proteins via mass spectroscopy.
-To determine which of these factors is involved in editing, expression of individual candidates will be knocked down and the extent of editing will be assessed.
+To determine which of these factors is involved in editing, we are currently knocking down the expression of individual candidates and assessing effects on the extent of editing.
 Once editing factors have been identified, we will work to establish an in vitro editing system using purified components in which to study the individual steps in the editing reaction.
 Ultimately, our work should shed light on the mechanisms of both editing and transcription elongation, leading to insights into the control of gene expression.

 Pubmed Link to Publications